 Go With What You’re Confident and Comfortable With

 Many couples plan their children after 3 to 4 years of marriage due to many reasons.
 It’s their personal choice and nobody has the right to force them to have a baby.
-They may have some plans about their future and the baby’s future, so they take a while to have a baby.
-And that why we all run towards effective contraceptive methods which are:-
+They may have some plans for their future and the baby’s future, so they take a while to have a baby.
+And that is why we all run towards effective contraceptive methods which are:-

 - Easily affordable.

 - Easily available in nearby pharmacies and stores.

 Nowadays doctors and scientists have come up with so many contraceptive methods that are easy to use causing fewer or no side effects.
 They all are easily available in the market and are affordable too.
 So choose anyone with which you are confident every time you have a conception.
 Let’s see some of the most commonly used birth control methods available in the market and suggested by doctors:-

 1. Male Condoms:- This is one of the most commonly used contraceptive methods by men.
 It’s low in cost.
 Easily available in the market and is very easy to use.
 The function of this condom is to block or stop sperm from entering the women’s vagina during conception.
 The sperm comes out of the penis and stays in the condom which has to be thrown away after having a conception.
 They also prevent HIV and STDs from entering the vagina.
 They can be used only once.
 Do not apply any oil like hair oil, creams, or lotions to the condom.
 Instead, you can buy lubricating condoms which are now easily available in the market for your partner’s comfort.
 Applying lotions, oils, and petroleum jelly to latex condoms can weaken them and break or tear easily during conception.
 These condoms are 80% effective in preventing pregnancies.
 If they are used perfectly every time they can prevent 98% of pregnancies.